raspberrypi/style-guide/style-guide.md

 *   search engine
 *   security key
 *   setup (noun, adjective), set up (verb)
 *   short code – two words when referring to a mobile phone
+*   shutdown - noun.
+Shut down is the verb.
 *   sidebar
 *   sign-in (noun, adjective); sign in, sign in to (verb).
 Preferable to *log in* or *log on*; sounds less technical.
 *   sign-out, sign-up – see *sign-in*